adamtow/promptkit/docs/English.md

 `"choices": "1–10 | 20–30"`

-<span id=“repeat”></span>
+<span id="repeat"></span>
 ### repeat
 (Optional) Number
 You can specify how many times PromptKit will ask the user your question.
 The default is 5.
 If at the end of the repeat loop, the user still has not answered the question, the ❓ string will be returned in the [**Response Dictionary**](#response-dictionary).

-<span id=“spokenLanguage”></span>
+<span id="spokenLanguage"></span>
 ### spokenLanguage
 (Optional) Text
-Setting the language will determine the language used to speak the prompt’s message.
+Setting the language will determine the language used to speak the prompt's message.
 It also controls how the Yes, No, and Cancel choices in Confirm prompts are displayed.

 The format of the dictation language is (language code)-(language region).
 For instance: